Fourteenth and Sixteenth Centuries

 Bread

 The importance of bread in the lives of both the rich and the poor cannot be overstated.
 For the wealthy, white bread was a daily indulgence and a marker of social distinction.
 Its refined quality and lighter texture differentiated the affluent from the lower classes.
 For the poor, bread was essential for survival.
 It was not just food but a critical economic factor.
 Poor families often spent a substantial portion of their income on bread—estimates suggest it could be as high as fifty percecnt or more of their earnings.
 This significant expenditure on a single staple left little room in household budgets for other necessities such as clothing, housing, and medical care.
-For example, upon Vermeer's death, the artist had accrued a debt for bread amounting to to 617 guildersto the well-to-do Delft baker Hendrick van Buyten, who had also acquired various paintings from the artist.
-To contextualize this debt in terms of bread consumption, it equates to several years’ worth of bread provisions for a family.
-Skilled artisans, such as painters or carpenters, earned about 250– 400 guilders per year, meaning 617 guilders could cover the wages of a skilled worker or two servants for over a year or pay for a modest house in a small town or village.
-This amount indicates an ongoing and substantial reliance on credit for basic household needs, reflecting the economic pressures Vermeer’s family faced during the final years of the painter's his career.
+For example, upon Vermeer's death, the artist had accrued a debt for bread amounting to to 617 guilders to the well-to-do Delft baker Hendrick van Buyten, who had also acquired various paintings from the artist.
+To contextualize this debt in terms of bread consumption, it equates to several years' worth of bread provisions for a family.
+Skilled artisans, such as painters or carpenters, earned about 250–400 guilders per year, meaning 617 guilders could cover the wages of a skilled worker or two servants for over a year or pay for a modest house in a small town or village.
+This amount indicates an ongoing and substantial reliance on credit for basic household needs, reflecting the economic pressures Vermeer's family faced during the final years of the painter's his career.

 In the seventeenth-century Netherlands, bread was made primarily from locally grown grains such as wheat, rye, and barley, though the type and quality varied significantly across social classes.
 The bread-making process involved milling grains into flour, which was mixed with water, yeast, and sometimes salt to create dough.
 This dough was left to rise before being baked in communal or household ovens.
-Bakers used simple, wood-fired brick ovens for baking, and larger towns and cities often had designated bakeries that provided bread to local households.
+Bakers used simple, wood-fired brick ovens for baking (fig. 5), and larger towns and cities often had designated bakeries that provided bread to local households.

 The wealthy consumed white wheat bread, valued for its refined, soft texture and light color, which required finely milled flour and was costly to produce.
 This bread signified social status, emphasizing the affluence of those who could afford it.
 In contrast, the working class and poor ate dark rye or barley bread, often mixed with coarser grains or acorns in lean times.
 Dense and filling, this bread provided essential calories but lacked the refinement of white bread.
 Rye thrived in the cooler, wetter climate, making dark bread a practical and economical staple for lower-income households, where it also marked one's social standing.